Preparing a Test Machine To Run a Debug Executable

 Debug versions of an application are not redistributable, and debug versions of the Visual C++ library DLLs are not redistributable.
 You may deploy debug versions of applications and Visual C++ DLLs only to your other computers, for the sole purpose of debugging and testing the applications on a computer that does not have Visual Studio installed.
 For more information, see Redistributing Visual C++ Files.

 There are three ways to deploy debug versions of Visual C++ library DLLs together with the debug version of an application.

-Use Merge Modules to install a debug version of a particular Visual C++ DLL to the %windir%\system32\ directory.
+Use central deployment to install a debug version of a particular Visual C++ DLL to the %windir%\system32\ directory by using a Setup project that includes merge modules for the right library version and architecture of your application.
+Merge modules are found in the Program Files or Program Files (x86) directory in \Common Files\Merge Modules\.
+The debug version of a merge module has Debug in the namefor example, Microsoft_VC110_DebugCRT_x86.msm.
 An example of this deployment may be found in Walkthrough: Deploying a Visual C++ Application By Using a Setup Project.

-Use Deploy to copy the project output and other files to the remote computer.
-An example of this deployment may be found in Remote Debugging of a Project Built Locally.
+Use the_Deploy option in the Configuration Manager dialog box in Visual Studio to copy the project output and other files to the remote computer.
+An example of this deployment may be found in Set Up Remote Debugging for a Visual Studio Project.

 After Visual C++ DLLs are installed, you can run a remote debugger on a network share.
 For more information about remote debugging, see Set Up Remote Debugging on the Device.